neinteractiveliterature/intercode/doc-site/blog/2023-05-09-js-loading-strategy.md

 ```

 (The reason we split out the list of entry points into a separate JSON file is to support a workflow used by the
+Consequences team to support the [Consequences larp conventions](https://www.consequences.org.uk/) as well as other
-Consequences team, who runs a separate nginx container to serve assets.
-That workflow needs to dynamically generate an
+UK-based larp events.
+This team runs a separate nginx container to serve assets.
+That workflow needs to dynamically
-nginx config file that says which paths to send the `Cache-Control: no-cache` header on.
-We want to make sure that the
+generate an nginx config file that says which paths to send the `Cache-Control: no-cache` header on.
+We want to make
-Rails app and the nginx container stay in sync with one another, so we use the JSON file as a single source of truth
+sure that the Rails app and the nginx container stay in sync with one another, so we use the JSON file as a single
-for both of them.)
+source of truth for both of them.)

 ### Client auto-reload